library-angels/code-library-backend/README.md

 The `master` branch is protected and requires pull request and an approval of at least one reviewer.
 The used merge method is squash and merge.

+### 3.1 Git Hooks

+It's recommended to use the provided Git hooks in the `.githooks` directory, to assure the compliance with project guidelines.
+The hooks can be activated for the local Git repository with `git config --local core.hooksPath ".githooks"`.

 ## 4. Contributors